 Whoa – this one was actually a nightmare in some ways.
 We wear, we wash, we dry, we fold, we press and we stack.
 There were clothes I hadn’t worn for several months.
 With the ones that I really like, I was a little afraid they may no longer fit.
 I mean, I seriously don’t like to acknowledge it if I’ve put on weight.
 Be honest.
 Do you?
 Hmm.
 Yet, I bit the bullet and so – emptied out my wardrobe totally.
 I picked out just the ones I couldn’t bear to part with, stuff that fit me.
 Well, I also acknowledged that I need not feel sad about not fitting into the same size I was, ten years ago.

 Sigh.
 Then I remembered that the best place for emotions is not in things, but in the heart (sniff sniff) and let go.
-Sometimes I have to do this before I change my mind, because I am such a packrat with stuff sometimes.
+Sometimes I have to do this before I change my mind because I am such a packrat with stuff sometimes.
 The only redeeming factor is that I am also ready to give away when someone wants.
 Not a valid excuse, I know, but …

 “One in, two out” – as that is one effective way to keep the overflow in check.

 Ugh!
 This one was tough.
-Just because we have a lot of attic space, we’d been keeping old magazines, Vidur’s past school books and what not.
+Just because we have a lot of attic space, we’d been keeping old magazines, Vidur’s past school books and whatnot.
 Gross, I know.
 Well, all out now.
 I seriously think attic spaces should be banned.
-I’ve stopped thinking that “I might want to refer back sometime”.
+I’ve stopped thinking that “I might want to refer back some time”.
 Bad enough it piled up in the first place, but it keeps growing you know.

 Newspapers go to charity.
 I give away extra food in decent plastic containers that the recipient can keep.
-I once remember feeling sad when the people I donated stuff to kept the plastic bag so carefully.
+I once remember feeling sad when the people I donated stuff to keep the plastic bag so carefully.
 I now carry extra stuff with me whenever I leave home, so I can drop it off.

 Music and Video

-I’ve got loads of video cassettes – movies and shows I’ve been planning to watch since just the last decade or so.
+I’ve got loads of video cassettes – movies and shows I’ve been planning to watch for just the last decade or so.
 God knows whether they’ll even play now.
 So – am giving away these tapes except my wedding videos which I will convert into DVD format.
 I am still wondering what to do with my 300 odd audio cassettes.

 What about mental clutter?

 And now comes the best part about spring cleaning.
-Its not just physical clutter – it is also about mental clutter too.
+It’s not just physical clutter – it is also about mental clutter too.
 Letting go of all those limiting ideas and crappy preconceptions.
 This helps become more organized and this means being more efficient.
 And?
 Less searching, less irritation.

 It is not about being perfect.
-It is about being able to access things when needed, better time management, paying bills on time and generally focusing on priorities.
+It is about being able to access things when needed, better time management, paying bills on time, and generally focusing on priorities.
 Therefore, it makes sense to be clutter-free, as it makes life simpler.

 And then there’s the joy of giving – just giving.
 There is nothing to match the happiness on the watchman’s face when I hand him food in the morning.
-Nothing can compare with the look on the roadside children’s’ faces when I give them a pack of biscuits, unopened, when I hand over a big bag with extra clothes and plastic bags to the flower-seller….talk about the “I am OK you’re OK” stuff!
+Nothing can compare with the look on the roadside children’s faces when I give them a pack of biscuits, unopened when I hand over a big bag with extra clothes and plastic bags to the flower-seller…talk about the “I am OK you’re OK” stuff!